umayrh/umayrh.github.io/_posts/2021-03-05-part-site-analysis.md

 - Mereology
 - Topology
 ---

-These notes collate problems in mereology and topology, mostly arising in Casati and Varzi's book, "Parts and places: the structures of spatial representation" (MIT Press).
+Notes on Casati and Varzi's book, "Parts and places: the structures of spatial representation" (MIT Press).

 ## Introduction